lobophf/template_tex_ciencia_e_natura/README.md

 $ latexmk -c
 ```

-## For developers, maintainers or contributors:
+## For developers, maintainers and contributors:

 We appreciate any type of contributions!
 If you want to improve the documentation or fix bugs, do so without any further discussion by opening a pull request on the develop branch.
 You can also check our contribution page.